dhis2-chap/ewars_per_district/README.md

 ```
 We see that the model uses the name 'Cases' for what CHAP calls 'disease_cases' and 'ID_spat' for what CHAP calls 'location'.
 There are also aditional column names that do not correpsond with either naming conventions, and these are new columns created in the Rscripts, for example 'month_num'.

 In effect, what happens is that CHAP will add fields to the data that are named as the fields used in the model, and then write the data to a file that the model can read.
-(MIGHT ALSO CHANGE, UNNECESSARY LARGE DATASET, BUT NOT THAT IMPORTANT)

 ## train_data
 In the example data provided, we see the following fields in the csv file: